Metro Orange Line (Minnesota): Route description

+An Orange Line bus going north on Interstate 35W.

 The Orange Line's northern terminus is a pair of stops at 3rd St in downtown Minneapolis.
 The first four stops at 3rd St, 5th St, 7th St, and 11th St are on paired one-way streets, Marquette Ave and 2nd Ave.
 The two streets were redesigned for transit improvements in 2009 as part of an Urban Partnership Agreement that brought contraflow bus lanes to the streets.
 The Marq2 transit corridor serves 80 percent of express bus trips to downtown Minneapolis from regional park and ride facilities.
 From downtown, buses connect directly to the I-35W MnPASS lanes on a ramp constructed for only transit vehicles that will serve 700 weekday bus trips.
 While traveling along the MnPASS lanes, the route serves two stops located in the center of the highway at Lake St and 46th St. After passing Minnesota State Highway 62, buses exit the freeway to serve stops at 66th St before reentering the freeway.
 The route travels off the freeway to serve stations and a park and ride at Knox Ave and 76th St near the Best Buy Richfield headquarters.
 The transit-only Knox Avenue transitway travels underneath I-494 to the American Blvd station located near Southtown Center and the Penn-American district in Bloomington.
 The route re-enters I-35W for a short distance before again exiting at 98th St to serve the South Bloomington Transit Center and park and ride.
 The route crosses the Minnesota River and enters Burnsville to serve the final pair of stops in a loop.
 The Heart of the City station is located near Minnesota State Highway 13 and the Burnsville Transit Station.